 2. What is the difference between Medicare for All and a National Health Service?
 Medicare for All gives the kind of coverage people now have under Medicare (only better) with complete freedom of choice about who you can see.
 No restrictions on which doctors, hospitals or even on which state you go to for your care.
 Unlike a National Health Service, there will be no budget restrictions and providers will be independent of the government—there will be no change in who they work for.

 3. Why do we need Medicare for All?
 What's wrong with private health insurance?
 Medicare for All will eliminate out-of-pocket costs and slash bureaucracy for patients and doctors.
 Most people with private health insurance get it from their employer.
 Health industry surveys show that only 30% of those with plans at work thought the current cost of insurance for most Americans was reasonable.
 Less than half of them thought the average American would be better off with the plan their employer gives them.
-So why does the insurance industry say most people are satisfied with the health insurance they get from their employer?
-Maybe because they think they can't do much better.
-Or perhaps because plans have gotten so confusing, they can't even be sure what they're paying for.
-They can't be all that satisfied if almost 80% of people say they expect the cost of health insurance to increase over the next two years.
-And wages have not been increasing along with health insurance costs.
-And when the insurance industry says people with health insurance from their employer “feel their health plan has their back” the question they asked them was, “If you had a medical emergency and were required to go the hospital, which of the following would you expect to occur?
-A. My coverage will protect me from the majority of my medical costs.
-B. My coverage will not protect me from the majority of my medical costs.”
-If you earn $75,000 a year and a hospitalization costs $75,000, does protecting you from the majority of those costs mean your health plan has your back?
-If fewer than 10% of those surveyed have ever been hospitalized, how can they know whether their health plan has their back?
-So many plans now have different tiers of provider networks, narrow networks that limit the choice of providers, and deductibles and copayments that increase in size each year, often combined with a confusing array of health savings plan options.
+So many plans now have narrow networks that limit the choice of providers, and deductibles and copayments that increase in size each year.
 Too often when an employee get a serious illness, they are surprised about hidden rules that cause large out-of-pocket costs or treatment delays.
-And the administrative burden on doctors and other providers is enormous—they have to keep track of all the rules of thousands of different insurance companies.
-And that costs money—money that could be better spent taking care of patients.
+And the administrative burden on doctors and other providers is enormous—they have to keep track of all the rules of many different insurance companies.
+And that costs money that could be better spent taking care of patients.
 Did you know that the administrative costs of private health insurance are more than four times as high as they are for Medicare?
-These are problems that would not be present with Medicare for All.

 4. What if I have really good insurance now?
 If you are sure you have good insurance, you will be able to keep any private insurance you have.
 All medical insurance can be allowed under Medicare for All, but all private insurance would be secondary to Medicare.
 You will be responsible for submitting claims for your private insurance.
 The cost of your private insurance will become much lower because most of your care will be covered by Medicare.
 (You will still be required to have Medicare and pay premiums, unless you qualify for an exclusion as under current expanded Medicaid regulations.)